Greece Moments Greece Moments

 Agios Spyridon Church

-In the high season, the Aspalathos Tavern on the main road a possibility to stop for a bite to eat.
-From the terrace you can enjoy the wonderful view of Vathia with a coffee or a cool drink.
+In high season, the Aspalathos Tavern on the main road is a great option for a bite to eat.
+From the terrace you can enjoy a wonderful view of Vathia with a coffee or a cool drink.

-If you feel a little seasick after visiting the lonely mountain village, you should go to the pretty coastal village of Gerolimenas.
-The place has the typical Mani architecture; several solid restaurants and bars invite you to stop for a bite to eat.
-On the pebble beach you can refresh yourself on a hot summer day.
+If you need a break from the lonely mountain village, head to the pretty coastal village of Gerolimenas.
+The village has typical Mani architecture, and several solid restaurants and bars invite you to stop for a bite to eat.
+On the pebble beach you can cool off on a hot summer day.

 Gerolimenas Peloponnes Geheimtipp Griechenland